go to previous page go to home page hear noise go to next page

 while ( count <= 6 )

-In the above, the value 5 passed the test and the loop body executed.
+In the above question, the value 5 passed the test and the loop body was executed.
 Then count was incremented to 7.
-Then 7 failed the test.
+Then 7 failed the condition of the while.

 The condition part of a while is like a gatekeeper.
 It checks if execution is to be admitted into the loop body.
 It doesn't care how things came to be; if the test yields false, the loop body is skipped.